amuru0S/Consumer-Goods-Ad_Hoc-Insights/README.md

 Microsoft PowerPoint (PPT): For presenting requests, MySQL query outputs, and visualizations.

+Microsoft Excel: For exporting the query data and creating visualizations in Excel.

 6️⃣ **Key Learnings from the Project**:

 SQL Queries are written using all the following -